 Multiple Sclerosis (MS) "The issue of MS and stress is an important one.
 Major life events like marriage breakdown, moving house, losing or changing jobs, losing close friends or loved ones, and so on, have a profound effect on general wellbeing.
 A number of published papers have looked at the subject from several angles.
 It appears clear that major life events, or more particularly our reaction to them, can often trigger MS attacks."

-Psoriasis "Weather, stress, injury, infection, and medications, while not direct causes, are often important in triggering the disease process that initiates and worsens psoriasis.
-Stress and Strong Emotions.
-Stress, unexpressed anger, and emotional disorders, including depression and anxiety, are strongly associated with psoriasis flare-ups.
+Psoriasis; overview: "Weather, stress, injury, infection, and medications, while not direct causes, are often important in triggering the disease process that initiates and worsens psoriasis.
+Stress and strong emotions, unexpressed anger, and emotional disorders, including depression and anxiety, are strongly associated with psoriasis flare-ups.
 Research has suggested that stress can trigger specific immune factors associated with psoriasis flares"